woocommerce/our-team/readme.txt

 = I don't need the 'Role' field, can I disable that? =

 You sure can.
 In fact you can disable all the default fields individually.
-To disable the role field add
+To disable the role field add:

 `add_filter( 'team_member_role', '__return_false' );`